sg-developer-portal/i2c-technical-content/i2c-deployment-guide/introduction.md

 <details>
  <summary>WebSocket API</summary>
- <p>The WebSocket API is an advanced technology that makes it possible to open a two-way interactive communication session between the user</p>s browser and a server.
+ <p>The WebSocket API is an advanced technology that makes it possible to open a two-way interactive communication session between the user's browser and a server.
 With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.</p>
 </details>